dotnet/designs/accepted/2022/dotnet-release-labels.md

 - Singular [`releases-index.json`](https://github.com/dotnet/core/blob/main/release-notes/releases-index.json) file that describes all the major/minor releases, at a high-level.
 - Release-specific [`releases.json`](https://github.com/dotnet/core/blob/main/release-notes/6.0/releases.json) file that describes each of the patch releases for each major/minor .NET release.

 These files include labels.
 We have a strong desire to not break the current usage patterns, or as little as possible.
 They already display the most relevant tag per the scheme proposed in this document.
-We, however, need to adopt `sts` in place of `current`.
+We, however, need to adopt `standard` in place of `current`.

 `release-index.json` currently displays the most relevant tag.